alekece/pebble-pre-builder/README.md

 Generate font resources is not that easy than generate image resources.
 Like your images, put your font files into the `resources/fonts` and now pay attention.
 Pebble Pre-Builder should know which size and which allowed characters you want for each font files.
-Like the previous section, Example is user-friendly to understand new concept :
+Like the previous section, Example is friendly to understand new concept :

 ```
 # Folder tree